-Putting this all together gives us the full functional sequence that is realized by more in (31).
-It will become important later on that much does not spell out a root feature, i.e. that much is a functional adjective, and that only lexical adjectives have the $\sqrt{}$ head.7 For good measure, we add the tree that is realised by the negative counterpart of more, less, in (32):8
+Putting this all together gives us the full functional sequence that is realized by more in (34).
+It will become important later on that much does not spell out the bottom of the functional sequence, in contrast to lexical adjectives.
+We take much to be a functional adjective in the sense of Corver & van Riemsdijk (2013).
+For good measure, we add the tree that is realised by the negative counterpart of more, less, in (35):